-- 41. Traditionally, Argentina runs a deficit in services trade, although in recent years that deficit has been receding from the levels reached in 1998-2001 (Table I.6).
-Argentina shows a deficit in all branches of its services trade, with the exception of construction and computer and information services. - 42.
-The most important items on both sides of the balance sheet are travel and transport, which represent about 75 per cent of services exports and more than two thirds of imports.
+41. Traditionally, Argentina runs a deficit in services trade, although in recent years that deficit has been receding from the levels reached in 1998-2001 (Table I.6).
+Argentina shows a deficit in all branches of its services trade, with the exception of construction and computer and information services.

+42. The most important items on both sides of the balance sheet are travel and transport, which represent about 75 per cent of services imports and more than two thirds of exports.
 Both exports and imports of services were considerably affected by the financial crisis of 2001-2002 but have since recovered, especially exports.
-Imports in 2004 and 2005 were still somewhat below 2001 levels.
+Imports in 2004 and 2005 were still somewhat below 2001 levels, but had almost recovered to that year's levels in 2006.

+Table I.6

-Table I.6 Trade in services, 1998-2005 (US\$ million)
+Trade in services, 1998-2006 (US\$ million)